Rajesh5101x/Python_Flask_calculator/README.md

 ⌨️ Keyboard Support
   You can use the following keys directly in the calculator:
-  Numbers: 0–9
+  Numbers: 0–9,
-  Operations: +, -, *, /
+  Operations: +, -, *, /,
-  Decimal: .
+  Decimal: .,
-  Enter / = to evaluate
+  Enter / = to evaluate,
-  Backspace to delete
+  Backspace to delete,
   C to clear

 📄 License